 Yin Yoga as a style has evolved from Taoist Yoga.
 Hence the term Yin.
-I studied Yin Yoga with Paul Grilley, who made the style popular and who taught well known Yin Yoga teacher Sarah Powers.
-Paul Grilley studied with Yin Yoga orginator Master Paulie Zink, who is quite emphatic that Yin Yoga as it is taught is only one small element of a full Taoist Yoga practice which encompasses Yin and Yang practices.
+Graeme studied Yin Yoga with Paul Grilley, who made the style popular and who taught the well known Yin Yoga teacher Sarah Powers.
+Paul Grilley studied with Yin Yoga orginator, Master Paulie Zink, who is quite emphatic that Yin Yoga as it is taught is only one small element of a full Taoist Yoga practice which encompasses Yin and Yang practices.

-A balanced Yoga practice will endeed embody elements of both.
-The reason we teach Yin Yoga and the reason it has become so popular is that many popular styles of Hatha Yoga are practiced in a dynamic (Yang) fashion by western practitioners.
+A balanced Yoga practice will indeed embody elements of both.
+The reason we teach Yin Yoga and the reason it has become so popular is that many popular styles of Hatha Yoga are often practiced in a solely Yang fashion by western practitioners.
 Yin Yoga is the perfect complement to a Yang practice or lifestyle.
 You wouldn’t want to only ever do a Yin Yoga practice but it is the perfect balancing practice for those who do a lot of running around in their lives or whose regular yoga practice is Yang orientated.

-If you want to read more about Yin Yoga then we highly recommend the Yin Yoga website www.yinyoga.com edited by Bernie Clark, author of Yinsights.
+If you want to read more about Yin Yoga then the Yin Yoga website www.yinyoga.com edited by Bernie Clark, author of Yinsights, is highly recommend.